 If the illness severely attacks a child's heart, this may damage heart valves and cause heart disease.
 In this case, your child may not be allowed to do some kinds of physical activity and sports.

-If the heart was damaged by the fever, your child will need to take special care when going to the dentist in the future.
-He or she may need to take antibiotics before having dental work done.
+If the heart were damaged, your child would need to take special care when going to the dentist in the future.
+They may need to take antibiotics before having dental work done.
 This helps lower the chance of an infection traveling to the heart during a dental procedure.
 Talk with your child's healthcare provider for more information.

 Can rheumatic fever be prevented?